New South Wales F351 class locomotive

-The F351 class (X10 post 1924) is a class of steam locomotives built for the New South Wales Government Railways in Australia.
+The F351 class was a class of steam locomotives built for the New South Wales Government Railways in Australia.

 History

 The locomotives were originally ordered in 1879, but the order was cancelled.
 A follow-up order in 1882 was made, the specification originally for locomotives with 5 ft 0 in diameter driving wheels made by the acting locomotive engineer Mr Scott.
 During his absence in England on official business, this was changed by Mr T. Middelton to an type with 4 ft 0 in diameter driving wheels, claiming that such locomotives would be capable of 30-33 mph in service.
 Despite Scott's protests, Commissioner Goodchap approved the changes and six locomotives were designed and built by Vulcan Foundry.
 The subsequent 0-6-0 locomotives became the R(285) class, later the Z18 class.

 In August 1884, Scott informed the commissioner that more locomotives were required with the opening of the Illawarra extension.
 Mr Middelton wanted more of the R(285 class), but Mr Scott recommended his original proposed design from 1881.
 After much hesitation by the government, Beyer, Peacock & Company were asked to design and build the locomotives.
-These became the F351 class and went into service on the Sydney suburban network in 1885-86, being numbered 351 to 362.
+These became the F351 class and went into service on the Sydney suburban network in 1885–86, being numbered 351 to 362.
 In 1887, six more locomotives of this design (numbered 363 to 368) were delivered by Henry Vale of Sydney.
 No. 366 was involved in the Redfern collision of 1894.
 The design was extremely similar to a number of locomotives supplied to the Isle of Wight Central Railway from 1864.
 A similar locomotive was delivered to the South Australian Railways from 1884 as its P class.